natir/rustyread/Readme.md

 Currently the minimum supported Rust version is 1.45.0.

-## Difference with python badread
+## Difference with badread

 ### Error model

-- If some of alternative kmer is lower than 1.0, python generate a random error on fly, we build a static random error durring error model generation
+- If sum of alternative kmer probability is lower than 1.0, python generate a random error on fly, we build a static random error durring error model generation